Ashutosh-0709/P-S_Project1/README.md

 ## Premise

-In this project, I have leveraged R (RStudio) and linear programming techniques to optimize a supply chain network involving 2 factories, 4 distribution centers, and 6 customers.
-The objective was to minimize transportation costs while ensuring that supply chain constraints, such as factory capacities, distribution center throughput limits and customer demands, were met efficiently.
-Through this optimization, the project aimed to enhance overall supply chain performance and improve the alignment between supply and demand.
+In this project, I conducted an in-depth analysis of over 1,000 Amazon product listings to uncover patterns and insights related to product performance and customer sentiment.
+By utilizing Python for data cleanup and exploratory analysis with Matplotlib, I identified key trends within specific categories.
+Additionally, I applied statistical methods such as confidence intervals, hypothesis testing, and correlation analysis to derive actionable insights.

 ---